-If you do decide to lay some smackdown on your pork, then there is a method to the madness.
-Wrap the pork chops in plastic wrap, then smack it a few times with a heavy cast iron pan.
-It will thin the piece of pork.
+If you do decide to lay some smackdown on your pork because you didn’t pick up the thin versions, then there is a method to the madness.
+Wrap the pork chops in plastic wrap (or put them in a big ziplock freezer bag), and then smack it a few times with a rolling pin.

 Also check out my Stuffed Smoked Pork Tenderloin!

-The breading for your smoked breaded pork cutlets can be seasoned bread crumbs or panko.
+The breading for this can be seasoned bread crumbs or panko.
 You can even take an old dry piece of bread and make your own seasoned bread crumbs.
 In this recipe, I use a combination of traditional bread crumbs and panko for the best results.

-To make your own bread crumbs, dry out a piece of break, french baguettes work really well.
-Grate the bread on the small and medium settings.
-The dusty crumbs help bind the breading on better.
+To make your own bread crumbs, dry out a piece of bread.
+French baguettes work really well.
+Grate the bread on the small and medium shredder holes, or use a food processor.
+The dusty crumbs help bind the breading to the meat.
 The larger crumbs make for more crunchy bite.